 If you’re completely new to Pinterest – lucky for you – you only have the option to start a brand new account and build it from the ground up.

-This is something I help my clients do all the time.
 Here’s the framework I use for determining whether a client would be better off converting their personal account to a business account:

 d) You’re not an avid personal pinner and/or don’t want to manage two accounts.